Featured Topics

 HIGHLIGHTS

-Gasoline prices up 2% in last week
+Gasoline prices climb 2% over the last week

 Trump says gasoline prices need to fall

-US President Donald Trump has ordered the Department of Justice to "start looking into" why oil companies are not lowering pump prices despite lower crude feedstock costs
+US President Donald Trump has ordered the Department of Justice to "start looking into" why oil companies are not lowering pump prices despite lower crude feedstock costs.

 S&P Global Commodities at Sea data showed about 1.45 million barrels of gasoline were in transit to California aboard six vessels.
-The Port of San Francisco is set to receive the bulk of the product (591,300 barrels), followed by the Port of Long Beach (452,600 barrels), Port Stockton (229,400 barrels) and Benicia (179,100 barrels).
+The Port of San Francisco is set to receive the bulk of the product (591,300 barrels), followed by the Port of Long Beach (452,600 barrels), Port Stockton (229,400 barrels), and Benicia (179,100 barrels).